lindsaywoods/stickPoke/README.md

-# playground
+# Sass/Gulp Boilerplate

-* nothing to see here.
-Just brushing up on Sass and CSS
+* Basic Boilerplate made for learning purposes.
+Feel free to use.